What’s the Difference Between a Stair Lift and Lift Chair?

 How much does a stair lift cost?

-A new basic straight rail stair lift will typically cost between $2,800 - $4,500 based on the model and options you choose.
-Many providers will also offer refurbished or used units along with rental options that will cost you less.
+A basic straight rail stair lift will typically cost between $2,200 - $5,000 based on the model and options you choose.
+Many providers will also offer refurbished or used stair lifts along with rental options that can save you more money.

 How long does it take to install a stair lift?